thirtybees/thirtybees/docs/readme_en.txt

 Do not edit or add to this file if you wish to upgrade PrestaShop to newer versions in the future.
-If you wish to customize PrestaShop for your needs please refer to http://www.prestashop.com for more information.
+If you wish to customize PrestaShop for your needs please refer to http://www.thirtybees.com for more information.

 @author PrestaShop SA <contact@prestashop.com>
+@author thirt bees <info@thirtybees.com>
 @copyright 2007-2016 PrestaShop SA
+@copyright 2017 thirty bees
 @license    http://opensource.org/licenses/osl-3.0.php  Open Software License (OSL 3.0) International Registered Trademark & Property of PrestaShop SA

-NAME: Prestashop 1.6.1.11
+NAME: thirtybees 1.0.2-beta.1
-VERSION: 1.6.1.11
+VERSION: 1.0.2-beta.1

 PREPARATION
 ===========

-To install PrestaShop, you need a remote web server or on your computer (MAMP), with access to a database like MySQL.
+To install thirty bees, you need a remote web server or on your computer (MAMP), with access to a database like MySQL.
 You'll need access to phpMyAdmin to create a database and to indicate the information in the database in the installer.

 If you do not host and unable to create your store, we offer a turnkey store, which lets you create your online store in less than 10 minutes without any technical knowledge.